 It is imperative to take care of your mouth on a regular basis to avoid issues in the future.
-There are over 6 million bacteria living in your mouth right now, which is why it’s so important to take care of your teeth, gums, and even tongue.
+There are over 6 million bacteria living in your mouth right now, which is why it’s so important that have healthy habits and to take care of your teeth, gums, and even tongue.

 Without proper care for our teeth and gums, bacteria will build up on your teeth in the form of plaque that will potentially cause tooth decay, which could lead to cavities, gingivitis, gum disease.

 Your smile is one of the first things people notice about you.
 A healthy smile can’t be achieved overnight because it takes a variety of methods to help create and maintain it.

 To improve and keep up a beautiful smile, here are some healthy habits to use daily in your routine:

 - Brush Twice Daily – It is imperative to brush your teeth, gums, and tongue twice daily and use a dentist approved toothpaste to prevent tooth decay.

 - Floss Daily – Flossing removes plaque between teeth and out from under the gum lines, where a toothbrush can’t reach.
 Daily flossing helps prevent tooth decay and gingivitis.